BLAINE COUNTY HOUSING AUTHORITY

 What if I haven't filed my taxes?

-For BCHA’s application purposes you need verifiable proof of your income, like recent pay stubs, W-2s for all jobs you had the previous year, and if you are self-employed; at least 3 months worth of bank statements.
+For BCHA’s application purposes you need verifiable proof of your income, like recent pay stubs, W-2s for all jobs you had the previous year, and if you are self-employed; profit and loss statement.

 How do you choose one applicant over another?